Massachusetts absentee and mail ballot guide

 - Hit save or submit when you are done.

-- The deadline to apply online is: N/A.
+- The deadline to apply online is 7 days before Election Day.

 Massachusetts by-mail ballot request